 Finding a Shih Tzu breeder

 It may be surprising to know, but adopting a Shih Tzu puppy is possible.
-According to the AKC, most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
+Most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
 This means that there may be many dogs and puppies out there who are looking for a new forever home.

 Shih Tzu puppy resources